 Training and Educational Experience:

-Master Somnath Sikdar is the Head Instructor at the Dragon Gym and has been training in Tae Kwon Do and Hapkido for over 30 years under Grandmaster Chae Teok Goh.
-He is currently a sixth degree black belt and is certified by the World Taekwondo Headquarters (Kukkiwon).
+Master Somnath Sikdar is the Head Instructor at the Dragon Gym and has been training in Tae Kwon Do and Hapkido for over 35 years under Grandmaster Chae Teok Goh.
+He is currently a seventh degree black belt and is certified by the World Taekwondo Headquarters (Kukkiwon).
 His training has covered a broad spectrum of martial arts to include a variety of weapons, self-defense, traditional and sport Tae Kwon Do.
 He has also studied Hapkido under Grandmaster Han Jae Ji.

 In conjunction with martial arts, he instructs training with the Russian Kettlebell, and holds the Level 1 RKC and Level 1 SFG Certifications.
 While the focus of kettlebell and barbell training is strength, the other side of the same coin is function and quality of movement.
 For this reason, Master Sikdar uses the functional movement screen with his students and is a Level 1 and Level 2 certified FMS expert.

 Master Sikdar has competed successfully in local, state, and collegiate tournaments.
 In addition, he continues to study western boxing, Muay Thai and Brazilian Jiu-Jitsu.
 He has attained a BSE in Electrical Engineering, along with minors in Systems Science and Economics, from the University of Pennsylvania.
 While completing this degree he was the President, Head Instructor, and Coach of the University of Pennsylvania WTF Tae Kwon Do Team.

 Master Sikdar still coaches competitive Taekwondo athletes and is an active advisor to the UPENN WTFTKD Team and the West Chester University Taekwondo Team.

 Follow me on Instagram!